shannonroivas/shannonroivas.github.io/index.md

 # Welcome

-Hi, I’m **Shannon Roivas**, a PhD Candidate in **Biological Anthropology** at [Your University].
-My research focuses on the intersections of **primate behavior, ecology, and physiology**, with a special focus on long-term data from **Gombe National Park, Tanzania**.
+My research focuses on the intersections of **primate behavior, ecology, and habitat change**, with a special focus on long-term data from **Gombe National Park, Tanzania**.
+My methods combine longitudinal habitat modelling from remote-sensed data, spatial analysis, behavioral observation in the field, and noninvasive biomarker collection.
+I'm currently conducting my dissertation research at Arizona State University, home of the the Jane Goodall Institute Gombe Research Archive.

-This site serves as my academic portfolio, featuring my research, CV, and ways to connect.
+This site serves as my academic portfolio, featuring my research activities, teaching experience, and ways to connect.

 ---